aplib/aplib.github.io/index.md

 There is a conceptual vision of the project and its place in the stack of existing technologies, there are many directions and concepts of end products for practical use, including proprietary solutions.

+On this website, I have put forth several introductory theses on the SIATM project and made the assumption that it is a fundamentally basic development that could potentially influence the approach to building applications and the World Wide Web.
+Please note that only a portion of the intended content is reflected here.
+I am trying to demonstrate the transformation of existing technologies in the context of new markup, adapting existing approaches.
+However, the markup allows expressing and manipulating problem-oriented abstractions that already exist but are currently represented by specialized implementations.
+That is, this is an area for further development and the evolution of approaches.

 The project requires an organized approach for implementation, given its complexity and mathematical intricacies.
 However, with the use of modern technologies, this is a very achievable and already partially developed project.
 It is proposed to implement a multiplatform project on .NET Core, which is an open source framework for building modern high-performance applications.